giecaruff/stoneforge/docs/DOCS.md

 # How to use docs

 Verify if you have installed the dev dependencies.
 The script 'make.bat' (windows) or 'Makefile' (linux) have automatons to build the documentation.
+Verify also if you are in this directory before the commands execution.

 **Windows**
 ```